How can I get assistance for archelios? onlineHelp

 For performance reasons, the replication creates an identical definition for all 'groupePV' elements.

-If you want to change a table, you must make it unique first.
+If you want to modify a table, you must first make it unique:

 Then, delete the target module.